Elletra/BLPP/README.md

 ##use "relative/path/to/file.blcs"
 ```

-Please note that **this does not execute the file**—it simply processes the file and makes the macro definitions available to your file.
+Please note that ***this does not execute the file***—it simply processes the file and makes the macro definitions available.

 ### Miscellaneous

 You can insert the line number into your macros with `#!line`.

 If you want to insert it elsewhere into your code, you can just `##define line #!line` and then use `#line` anywhere.

 ## Usage